anveshmuppeda/aws/recocverpem.md

 If you created an AMI, use it to launch a new instance.
 If you detached the old root volume, you can attach it to the new instance.
 Access the New Instance: Now, you should be able to access this new instance using the new key pair.
 If everything looks good and all necessary data is there, you can terminate the old instance.

+Step-by-Step Guide:
+1. Halting the Instance:

+Head to the AWS EC2 Dashboard.
+Locate your affected instance, click on it, and from the "Actions" dropdown, select "Instance State" followed by "Stop".
+2. Transition or Preserve Data:

+Now that the instance is off, you have two choices:
+a.
+Create an Amazon Machine Image (AMI) from the stopped instance.
+b.
+Detach the instance's root volume for later use.
+3. Launching a Fresh Instance:

+Initiate the setup of a new EC2 instance.
+When prompted to choose a key pair, opt for the one you still possess (not the lost one).
+4. Reconnect with Previous Data:

+If you opted for an AMI, use it to spin up a new instance.
+If you detached the root volume earlier, now's the time to reattach it to the fresh instance.
+5. Validate and Clean Up:

+You should now have access to this newly-created instance using your alternate key pair.
+After ensuring all your data is intact and the setup looks correct, you can safely terminate the inaccessible instance.

 ## 2. Attach the Instance's Root Volume to Another Instance:
 Context: This method allows you to access the file system of the original instance by attaching its root volume to another instance.